ygorcosta/wedeploy.com/node/electric/src/pages/docs/deploy/configuring-deployments/index.md

 **Blocking Port**

-If you want to completely block outside access to a service, you can declare any port that is not exposed.
+If you want to completely block outside access to a service, you can expose any port that is not declared by your service.

 ```application/json
 {